kj89/kjnodes-gitbook/docs/bots/telegram-proposal-bot.md

   notify its subscribers every time when new proposal kicks in.
 ---

-# Proposal Bot
+# Telegram Proposal Bot

 ## Intro

-Kjnodes team have created bots to keep validators notified when there is a new proposal on the chain.
+Kjnodes team have built bots to keep validators notified when there is a new proposal on the chain.
 To distinguish mainnet from testnet we have created two separate bots that can be found by following links provided below.

 [🤖 Proposal Bot | kjnodes](https://t.me/kjnodes\_proposal\_bot)